eduard-negescu/ToxicityDetectionApi/README.md

 The model is not included in the repo due to size constraints, without it the programme won't work.

 # Technologies used
-python, fastapi, jwt (for authentication), postgresql, sqlalchemy, transformers, pytorch, sqladmin (for admin dashboard), pydantic
+python, fastapi, jwt (for authentication), postgresql, sqlalchemy, transformers, pytorch, sqladmin (for admin dashboard), uvicorn

 # Installation
-* Create .env with the following variables, DB_URL for the url of postgress db and SECRET_KEY for encryption.
+* Create .env with the following variables, DB_URL for the url of postgres db and SECRET_KEY for encryption.
 * pip install -r requirements.txt
 * "alembic upgrade head" to apply the db migrations.
-* "uvicorn app.main:app" or "fas to run the programme.
+* "uvicorn app.main:app" to run the programme.